scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 credential access that can be activated and renewed only from the Web Frontend access.
 The REST API allows the Simulation Management tools to push, pull and search for projects and records.
-The REST API documentation will be available publically and will present the endpoints, HTTP methods and the mandatory fields in the structured JSON[#]_ format request content.
+The REST API documentation will be available publicly and will present the endpoints, HTTP methods and the mandatory fields in the structured JSON[#]_ format request content.

 The Web Frontend service on the other end is controlled by the Cloud service.